Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Methods

 \subsection{Spin Analyses}

-We conduct an analysis of the spin integrations by determining average spin/libration periods and examining the nature of continuous spin behaviors, or spin regimes.
-The spin results contain persistent states (classified as short, medium, long, and quasi-stable, in order of increasing length) where the planets may continuously spin or librate in a tidally locked configuration for hundreds to thousands of years.
+We conduct an analysis of the spin integrations by determining average spin/libration periods and examining the nature of continuous spin behaviors, what we call spin regimes.
+The spin results contain persistent states (classified as short, medium, long, and quasi-stable, in order of increasing length) where the planets may either continuously spin or librate in a tidally locked configuration for hundreds to thousands of years.
 Determining the most common frequency and duration of these persistent states is important in understanding the stable climates which may form and persist for long periods of time before abruptly ending.
-Examining these states also gives a metric to measure the frequency of chaotic spin states where the planet may not enter a consistent climate state for long periods of time.
+Examining persistent states also enables us to measure the relative frequency of PTBs, where the planet may not enter a consistent climate state for long periods of time.

 A continuous state, or regime, is defined by a single spin behavior: tidally locked at zero (T.L.
 Zero), tidally locked at pi (T.L.
 Pi), and full rotation (Spin/Spinning).
 These first three regimes are intended to represent consistent spin behaviors that may develop a stable climate system if given enough time.
 Although, the lower limit of these regimes likely do not afford enough time to enter a new stable system.
 T.L.
 Zero and T.L.
 Pi are described by continuous librations of $\gamma$ at either zero or pi with amplitudes less than 2 radians or $\sim 114^{\circ}$.
 Spin is described by consecutive rotations in either the clockwise or counterclockwise directions without any interruption; interruptions include a reversal of rotation direction.
 We define the minimum length for these three regimes as $10$ yrs.
-The $10$ yr limit is subjective, however, it is useful for simplicity and to avoid classifying short transitionary behavior that is irregular and may be best classified as chaotic.
+The $10$ yr limit is subjective, however, it is useful for simplicity and to avoid classifying short transitionary behavior that is irregular and may be best classified as PTB.
 The $10$ yr limit also prevents a large fraction of time spent in a regime from being attributed to frequent but short-lived time periods of behavior.